uccser/cs-field-guide/text/en/further-information/glossary-old.md

 ## Syntax diagram

-Also known as railway (or railroad) diagrams, these are a graphical representation of a grammar using arrows (the “train tracks”) to show the options for each component of a language.
+Also known as railway (or railroad) diagrams, these are a graphical representation of a grammar using arrows (the "train tracks") to show the options for each component of a language.

 ## Task

 Something a user might do with a piece of software or electronic device to achieve a goal.
-In the case of a cellphone this might be “send a text message” or in the case of a microwave it might be “heat up yesterday’s leftovers”.
+In the case of a cellphone this might be "send a text message" or in the case of a microwave it might be "heat up yesterday’s leftovers".
 Interfaces are best evaluated when considering how they help a user to perform a task.

 ## Time complexity